 Figure out your tax filing

 One of the toughest year-end financial issues 20-somethings have to deal with is figuring out their tax situation for the upcoming year.
 If you just graduated and recently landed your first job, you might be a little murky on what the rules are for tax exemptions.
 Generally, if you’re under 24 and you started off the year as a full-time student, your parents are entitled to claim an exemption for you if they provided more than half your support.
-If none of those things apply then you can claim it yourself, reducing your taxable income by $3,950 for 2014.
+If none of those things apply then you can claim it yourself, in 2014 you could reduce your taxable income by $3,950.

 The other thing you’ll want to take a look at is your withholding for the year.
 This is the amount of taxes your employer takes out of your check each pay period, based on how many exemptions you claimed on the W-4 you filled out when you got hired.
 If you withhold too much, you’ll likely get some of the money back in the form of a refund.
 On the other hand, if you don’t pay enough taxes in during the year you’ll probably be looking at a big bill when you file.